Mentored Interpreting internship Experience

-The student must be willing to travel to Pittsburgh and be on-site during the 10-week program which runs from May 30th through July 29th, 2023.
+The student must be willing to travel to Pittsburgh and be on-site during the 10-week program which will runs from the end of May through July 2024.
 Travel and a dorm will be provided by the program during the student's stay if the person is from outside the Pittsburgh region.

 The student will receive up to $5,500 (taxed) for participation in the 10-week program.

 How to Apply

 Please contact Richard Boyce (email@example.com) and Gaurav Arora (firstname.lastname@example.org) and write "AIBIDS mentored student interpreting position" in the subject line.